isabella232/nodejs-ttsCalloutExample/readme.md

-# Making Text to speech callouts with Sinch API and Node.js
+# Send OTP codes with text to speech calls using Sinch and Node.js

-Today I had a customer who wanted a example of node.js code to make [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis) call-outs, to read more about Sinch API please see the [documentation](https://www.sinch.com/docs/voice/rest/#Callouts).
-This particular customer wanted make a call out when SMS messages could not be delivered to the handset.
-Of course you could use this for any type of SMS that you suspect of not being delivered.
-Or alerts that are time sensitive like credit card alerts.
+In this tutorial I will show you how to use node.js to build a [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis) call that reads out pin-codes.
+To read more about the Sinch callout API please see the [documentation](https://www.sinch.com/docs/voice/rest/#Callouts).

-## Prerequisites
+## Other use cases
+Common use cases for this type of call are weather- and fraud alerts, when you suspect that an SMS is not delivered.

+## What you need to get started
  - Node development environment
- - Sinch account, get one here if you don't have one [Sign up](https://sinch.com/signup) and key secret to you app.
+ - Application- key and secret.
+Get one here if you don't have one already - [Sign up](https://sinch.com/signup).
- - Some credits on your account, if not already verify your phone in the dashboard and my boss will give you $2 to try us out with.
+ - Some credits on your account.
+Set up your phone on the dashboard and my boss will give you $2 to get you started!

 ##  Code
-For this code snippet we will use our sins-request npm package to sign requests to the api.
-We will make a call to +15551234567, and when the users picks up tell the person "Your pinched is 1234" in US English.
+For this code snippet I will use the [sinch-request](https://www.npmjs.com/package/sinch-request) npm package to sign the requests.
+This package is not required but it makes life a lot easier.
+Below code makes a call to +15551234567 and play "Your pin code is 1234" in US English when user is answering the call.

 ```javascript
 var sinchRequest = require('sinch-request');